cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 The test above would cause an execution in this order:

-1. Visit a URL.
+1. Visit the URL (or mount the component).
 2. Find an element by its selector.
-3. Perform a click action on that element.
+3. Assert that the element is visible.
-4. Grab the URL.
+4. Perform a click action on that element.
-5. Assert the URL to include a specific _string_.
+5. Assert that the element is no longer visible.

 These actions will always happen serially (one after the other), never in parallel (at the same time).
 Why?